asuprem/EdnaML/roadmap.md

 - sharded training with pre-generated features for text ( and images...?)
     - need a generic sharded base dataloader, maybe???
     - basically, a class that loads data into memory, except now it can be sharded...?
+    - memory mapping, and formalize transformation and pre-sharding...
+    - need connectors to data storage as ell.
+For now, we can just do file system, but eventually, s3, azureblob, etc
 - need save details FIRST
     - when script with eml is run
     - during saving procedure